maueroats/teaching/content/ap-cs/jm/ch15/file-intro.md

 | `hasNextInt()`  | `int nextInt()`      | One integer. |
 | `hasNextDouble()` | `double nextDouble()` | One decimal. |

+Miscellaneous:

+* `NoSuchElementException` is returned when a Scanner is asked for something that it cannot provide - for example, `nextInt()` when the next item is not an integer.

 ## PrintWriter

 * `PrintWriter out = PrintWriter (file)`: Construct based on a `File` object.